Our heartfelt sympathy goes out to the people who have been affected by the Coronavirus Disease (COVID-19).

 For ensuring patient safety and alleviating strain on healthcare resources

-In an effort to help ensure patient safety and alleviate strain on healthcare resources during the COVID-19 pandemic, we are implementing changes to our clinical trial operations.
+In an effort to help ensure patient safety and alleviate strain on healthcare resources during the COVID-19 pandemic, we are taking the following actions to our clinical trial operations.

-- In countries and regions with continuing spread of COVID-19, we are suspending start-up activities involving study sites for new interventional clinical studies.
-We are also suspending the enrollment of new patients in ongoing studies.
+- In countries and regions with continuing spread of COVID-19, we temporarily suspended start-up activities involving study sites for new interventional clinical studies.
+But we have started to reactivate clinical studies in all countries, following the benefit-risk assessment of each study.

-- Consistent with the recently issued guidance from authorities including the US and EU regulatory bodies, we are assessing protocols and implementing measures to reduce the burden on healthcare systems while ensuring that the maintenance of patient safety.
+- Consistent with the issued guidance from regulatory bodies of each country, we are assessing protocols and implementing measures to reduce the burden on healthcare systems while ensuring that the maintenance of patient safety.

 - Furthermore, in order to prioritize patient safety, we are also providing measures, when applicable, such as remotely monitoring the safety of a patient via phone, conducting necessary medical exams at medical institutions close to a patient’s home outside of the trial site, and/or sending investigational drug to a patient’s home, in case a patient cannot visit the trial site designated in the protocol.